sinusinu/Uranus/README.md

 ![File-based Playlist System](images/sc_playlist.png)

-Uranus is a revival of one of my projects from almost a decade ago.
-It's the same idea, with more "modern" execution.

-The idea is the *File-based Playlist System*, where you build your own *playlists* by picking up *files*, instead of just browsing Android's pre-scanned system media library.
+The flagship idea of Uranus is the *File-based Playlist System*, where you build your own *playlists* by picking up *files*, instead of just browsing Android's pre-scanned system media library.

 I hated that media library thing a decade ago.
 Turns out I still hate it.